danbev/learning-crypto/notes/verify-bundle-example-notes.md

 GSq6vVBNwJ00w9HR
 -----END CERTIFICATE-----
 ```
-The process of verifying need to verify the signature of the bundle using
+The process of verifying needs to verify the signature of the bundle using
 the base64Signature and cert fields.
-And it also need to verify signature of
+And it also need to verify the signature of
 the Payload using the certificate in the payload.

 So to sign a blob offline do we really have to go through the process of